About this programme

 Singapore companies must meet the following eligibility criteria to apply:

-• A project consortium must minimally comprise of 1 Indian company and 1 Singapore company, both independent of each other.
+• A project consortium must minimally comprise of one Indian company and one Singapore company, both independent of each other.

 • The project content and budget should be balanced between the Singapore and the Indian participants.
 Cost estimates must be congruous with the planned activities presented in the proposal.